NaohiroTamura/cross-sms-aarch64.sh/doc/example_qemu_centos8_slurm.md

-# Example on QEMU for OpenHPC 2.0 CentOS 8.2
+# Example on QEMU for OpenHPC 2.0 CentOS 8.2 (with Warewulf + Slurm)

 ## 0. Preparation